We operate three dedicated sea turtle clinical facilities across the Maldives:

 Dr Pau

 Our clinical facilities are led by our Director of Conservation Medicine, Dr Max Polyak – one of the most experienced sea turtle clinicians in the world.
 Day-to-day operations are managed by our dedicated veterinary team, interns, and one to three volunteers.
-Between April and October, we also welcome veterinary surgeons participating in our Veterinary Training Programme.
+We also welcome veterinary surgeons participating in our Veterinary Training Programme.

 Marine Turtle Rescue Centre, Baa Atoll